EttusResearch/uhd/host/docs/usrp_e1xx.rst

 ------------------------------------------------------------------------
 Changing the master clock rate
 ------------------------------------------------------------------------
-The master clock rate of the USRP embedded feeds both the FPGA DSP and the codec chip.
+The master clock rate of the USRP-Embedded feeds both the FPGA DSP and the codec chip.
 Hundreds of rates between 32MHz and 64MHz are available.
 A few notable rates are:

 * 64MHz - maximum rate of the codec chip
 * 61.44MHz - good for UMTS/WCDMA applications